 At times realistic, at other times fable-like, the work of the British sculptor Nicola Hicks captures something of the physical and psychological power of living beings.
 The striking, often life-sized creatures that Hicks creates are vividly animated.
 Usually executed in straw and plaster, her works appear tactile and spontaneous, retaining a sense of the working process in the studio even when painstakingly cast into bronze.

-This exhibition features seven recent sculptures by Hicks and a selection of eighteenth- and early nineteenth-century paintings from the collection of the Yale Center for British Art.
-These paintings have been selected by Hicks based not on art-historical criteria, but on a personal, subjective response to the works.
-The selection underscores her interest in art that captures expression and emotion, and that demonstrates human empathy for the life-force of different creatures.
-The Center is home to one of the world’s most important collections of British animal paintings and portraiture, and Hicks’s intervention offers a unique opportunity to reflect upon the contemporary resonances of these traditions.
+This exhibition featured seven recent sculptures by Hicks and a selection of eighteenth- and early nineteenth-century paintings from the collection of the Yale Center for British Art.
+These paintings were selected by Hicks based not on art-historical criteria, but on a personal, subjective response to the works.
+The selection underscored her interest in art that captures expression and emotion, and that demonstrates human empathy for the life-force of different creatures.
+The Center is home to one of the world’s most important collections of British animal paintings and portraiture, and Hicks’s intervention offered a unique opportunity to reflect upon the contemporary resonances of these traditions.

-Sculpture by Nicola Hicks has been organized by the Yale Center for British Art and selected by Nicola Hicks in conjunction with Martina Droth, Associate Director of Research and Education, and Curator of Sculpture, with the assistance of Lars Kokkonen, Postdoctoral Research Associate.
+Sculpture by Nicola Hicks was organized by the Yale Center for British Art and selected by Nicola Hicks in conjunction with Martina Droth, Associate Director of Research and Education, and Curator of Sculpture, with the assistance of Lars Kokkonen, Postdoctoral Research Associate.